 The same goes for creative musicians.
 If you take a look at the best USB microphone market, you’ll understand what we’re talking about.

 But that’s just one case of a USB microphone.

 With the rise of the internet, podcasts and videography have made a big impact in creating a worldwide cultural and educational system.
 And with so many options out there, it’s pretty easy to get lost in the mix.

-So, if you are a creative professional in 2020, we would like to keep some of the most coveted and well-designed USB microphones in the market.
+If you are a creative professional, we would like to keep some of the most coveted and well-designed USB microphones in the market.
 These options aren’t just for those who are starting out.
 As a matter of fact, intermediate and high-level professionals can also choose them for their arsenal.

 But before we dive into a critical review, it’s probably better to have a first look at what you will be dealing with.
 A quick comparison table is probably adequate to give you a quick glance at our offerings.

 Rode NT-USB Versatile Studio-Quality USB Cardioid Condenser Microphone

 If you’re someone who is looking for the right balance between price and performance, then the Rode NT-USB microphone is the way to go.
 As far as the brand goes, then it certainly doesn’t need any introduction.
 It’s one of those brands that you can put your faith in with your eyes closed.

 Let’s start with the design and basic specifications.